spirosrap/chatgpt-ios/README.md

 # chatgpt-ios
-## A client for ChatGPT/GPT4.The app is being developed using ChatGPT/GPT-4.
+## A client for ChatGPT/GPT4.
+The app is being developed using ChatGPT/GPT-4.

 ### Prerequisites